Yamil J. Colón, Ph.D. - Principal Investigator

 My research focuses on modeling single and multicomponent adsorption in nanoporous materials, primarily Metal Organic Frameworks (MOFs), using molecular dynamics and machine learning techniques.
 The goal is to develop innovative machine learning techniques based on Gaussian process regression to efficiently predict adsorption across various thermodynamic feature space and MOF space.

-BSc, Petroleum and Gas Engineering, University of Lagos, Nigeria
+BSc in Petroleum and Gas Engineering, University of Lagos, Nigeria

 Alumni